• Contact

 Catia Shattuck

-I am a copyeditor and a typesetter of print books, and have been editing and typesetting (using InDesign) for thirteen years.
-As the executive editor at Book Cave, I enjoy helping authors be successful, and I only get interrupted a little bit (ha!) by my cute, rambunctious two-year-old.
+I am a copyeditor and a typesetter of print books, and have been editing and typesetting (using InDesign) for fifteen years.
+As the executive editor at Book Cave, I enjoy helping authors be successful, and I only get interrupted a little bit (ha!) by my way-too-smart-for-his-own-good four-year-old and my cute one-year-old.

 Share this authorpost